Gai Jatra Festival: The cow festival where death is accepted as a part of life

 The Celebration and procession

-A festival celebrated by the Newar community, mostly in the Kathmandu valley, Gai Jatra, as the name goes, is a festival of cows.
-The procession begins from the houses of people who has lost someone in the past year and following a route, gather in the local Durbar Squares of the respective cities through to other localized areas within the city where it is celebrated.
+Gai Jatra is a festival celebrated by the Newar community, mostly in the Kathmandu Valley.
+As the name suggests, it is a festival of cows.
+The procession begins at the houses of people who have lost someone in the past year.
+Following a specific route, it gathers in the local Durbar Squares of the respective cities.
+The procession continues to other localized areas within the city where the festival is celebrated.

-The procession has to have a cow, a holy animal in Hindu religion, at the front or a boy as the substitution, and the family and relatives thereafter.
+The procession must have a cow, a holy animal in Hindu religion, at the front, or a boy as a substitution.
+The family and relatives follow thereafter.
 Boys are draped in colorful clothes and paper headdress as well as white loin clothes and loose saffron vests.
 If a family has lost a female member, the boys are dressed as girls in the procession.
 During the procession, other relatives and friends assist by distributing fruits, sweets, milk and beaten rice to the participants.
 In short, people commemorate their deceased loved ones, share others’ grief and accept that death is nothing but a part of life.

 Different cities have different way of celebration

-While this picturesque festival began from Kathmandu, over the time it spread over to other cities of Kathmandu such as Patan, Kirtipur and Bhaktapur.
+This picturesque festival originally began in Kathmandu.
+Over time, it spread to other cities in the Kathmandu Valley, such as Patan, Kirtipur, and Bhaktapur.
 While each city has some variations in the way of celebration, Bhaktapur has the most enjoyable one.

 Patan celebrates this festival with less fanfare, yet the ways of celebration closely matches with that of Kathmandu.
 Kirtipur, a unique ancient city celebrates Gai Jatra Festival in different way due to the blend of different beliefs.
-Here the locals dress themselves in the form of different gods and goddesses instead of dressing up themselves as cow or other animal.
-They believe that the door to heaven opens up on this day and their procession helps their deceased relatives to reach the gates of heaven.
+Here, the locals dress as different gods and goddesses instead of dressing up as cows or other animals.
+They believe that the door to heaven opens on this day.
+Additionally, they believe their procession helps their deceased relatives reach the gates of heaven.

 Gai Jatra and the freedom of expression

-What started in the medieval age as the attempt to make the sad queen of King Pratap Malla laugh has over the centuries transformed as an opportunity to utilize the freedom of expression.
-Wrapped up in humor, satire, comedy acts and shows, artists and locals have been using this festival to ridicule government, its agencies and officials and social evils.
+What started in the medieval age as an attempt to make the sad queen of King Pratap Malla laugh has, over the centuries, transformed into an opportunity to utilize the freedom of expression.
+Wrapped up in humor, satire, and comedy acts and shows, artists and locals have been using this festival to ridicule the government, its agencies, and officials.
+They also use it to address social evils.
 They enjoyed the liberty of expression even during the strict regimes of Shah Dynasty.
-The tradition continues even today and different shows are organized where artists mock on various issues of daily life and national importance without being reprimanded for such satire and mockery.
+The tradition continues even today.
+Different shows are organized where artists mock various issues of daily life and national importance without being reprimanded for such satire and mockery.

 So, try to stay in Kathmandu valley if you happen to be here during the Gai Jatra festival.
 You get to realize the reality of life and learn to accept the grievances of life happily.
 Enjoy the rich cultural heritage of Kathmandu in this festival of commemoration, humor and philosophy of life.
 Happy Gai Jatra folks!